JacekKaczmarek10/Flask-programmer/README.md

 # flask-programmer
 Flask programmer task

-To run this application simply run: python app.py
+To run this application simply run in terminal in folder with program location: python app.py